Visual design & Communication

 – Integrated graphic/communication design

 Learning directly from practitioners is the best way to pick up the most advanced visions and methods at source.
-Unlike conventional Masters, the Raffles Milano Masters bring hands-on knowledge direct into the lecture theatre, with ten market leader graphic designers occupying the lectern in the course of the ten months.
+Unlike conventional Masters, the Raffles Milano Masters bring hands-on knowledge direct into the lecture theatre, with ten market leader professionals occupying the lectern in the course of the ten months.

-Each studio spends a month with the students.
+Each professional spends a month with the students.
 8 four-week months and 2 three-week months.

-Each week you will have a 6 hour day and an 8 hour day lesson with the design studio.
+Each week you will have a 6 hour day and an 8 hour day lesson with the experts.

 At the end of the month, the student receives an evaluation on the developed project.

-Some design studios can be replaced during the Master, with other top-level studios, maintaining the international Faculty’s standards.
+Some professionals can be replaced during the Master, with other top-level studios, maintaining the international Faculty’s standards.

 There are some kinds of practical and theoretical knowledge and abilities that cannot be learned overnight, but need tailored tutoring.
 You never know when you will need them, but one thing is certain: you will.